pearcej/cppds/_sources/BasicDS/ImplementingaStackinPython.rst

     This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

-Implementing a Stack in Python
+Using a Stack in C++ and Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we have clearly defined the stack as an abstract data type we
-will turn our attention to using Python to implement the stack.
+will turn our attention to using a stack with the help of the Standard Template Library (STL) in C++.
 Recall
 that when we give an abstract data type a physical implementation we
 refer to the implementation as a data structure.